visgl/deck.gl/docs/layers/cpu-grid-layer.md

 * Default: `point => 1`

 `getElevationWeight` is the accessor function to get the weight of a point used to calcuate the elevation value for a cell.
-It takes the data prop array element and returns the weight, for example, to use `SPACE` field, `getElevationWeight` should be set to `point => point.SPACES`.
-By default `getElevationWeight` returns `1`.

-Note: similar to `getElevationValue`, grid layer compares whether `getElevationWeight` has changed to recalculate the value for each bin that its color based on.

 ##### `elevationAggregation` (String, optional)